airpair/ntiered-aws-docker-terraform-guide/post.md

 Create private subnet and configure routing
 -------------------------------------------

 Create a private subnet with a CIDR range of 10.128.1.0/24 and configure the routing table to route all traffic via the nat.
-Append 'main.tf' with the below config:
+Create ‘private-subnets.tf' file with the below config:

 ```
 /* Private subnet */